 What Counter arguments Can Be Raised For Like-Kind Exchange?

 The core legal issue comes from the regulation quoted earlier.
 Are the differences between the three cryptocurrencies one of “nature and character” or of “grade or quality”?
 The IRS claims the differences between Bitcoin and Ether are of “nature and character.”
 The argument against Litecoin is based upon popular usage during 2016-2017.
 Does popular usage constitute “nature and character” of a property?

 How do we determine when a difference is one of “nature and character” or “quality and grade”?
 This is the crux of the issue.

 Let us look again at the regulation 1.1031-1(a)-1(b) quoted by the IRS, but notice the third sentence that they omitted:

-There are about 1400 court cases on Section 1031.
-That is a lot of cases about one specific law.
-This indicates that many taxpayers have disagreed with the IRS’s opinion on like-kind exchange during an audit because they took the IRS to court.
-When the law was created in 1921, the investment landscape was much different than today.
+When the law was created in 1921, the investment landscape was much different than it is today.
 Advances in technology and intangible assets have forced the courts to stretch the laws to apply to new situations.
 The courts have generally been liberal in interpreting section 1031 because the purpose of the law by Congress was to promote investment.

 The letter ruling denies like-kind exchange because the cryptocurrencies have some differences.
 The court ruled, “Section 1031 refers to property of a like – not an identical – kind.
 The comparison should be directed to ascertaining whether the taxpayer, in making the exchange, has used his property to acquire a new kind of asset or has merely exchanged it for an asset of like nature or character.”
 See Koch v.
 Commissioner, 71 T.C.
 54, 65 (1978).